 Immersive children's language series Whistlefritz came into creation as Heidi Stock, Founder, faced challenges finding educational, engaging resources for teaching her children a new language.
 Unimpressed with overly basic programs featuring animated characters without a balance of live speakers for children to model, Stock engineered her vision for Whistlefritz.

 Appropriate for families and educators, Whistlefritz programs teach Spanish and French with educational materials adaptable to various levels of progress.
-Try these recommended tips and tricks to help kids learn with Whistlefritz, 'the language of fun'
+Try these recommended tips and tricks to help kids learn with Whistlefritz, 'the language of fun'.

 -Offer an immersion program that is compelling and kid-friendly!
 Whether introduced in the classroom, at home, or on video, a good language program should be able to entertain and educate young learners with themes, songs, stories and characters that are uniquely appealing to children.
 Captivating children’s interest is essential to creating an environment that promotes an enjoyable and effective learning experience for children.

+Visit Whistlefritz TODAY for a new language experience.
 As the owner of this content at niecyisms, I am compensated to provide my opinion on products, services, websites and various other topics.
 This blog may contain affiliate links.
 Even though, as the writer/owner of this blog receiving compensation for posts or advertisements, I will always give my honest opinions, findings, beliefs or experiences on those topics or products.
 This blog abides by word of mouth marketing standards.
 I believe in the honesty of relationship, opinion and identity.
 The views and opinions expressed on this blog are purely my own.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer, provider or party in question.

 Comments